-You are going to want this tooth fairy letter if your child has a loose tooth.
 This printable tooth fairy letter makes losing a tooth fun!
 You will be able to leave a certificate and report along with your money.
-What a cute way to mark these milestones.
-If you love creating special keepsakes you will want to check out these three printable coloring pages: First day of school coloring page, Year End Review Coloring Page (this one is updated yearly) and the End of School coloring page.
+What a cute way to mark this milestone.

 Tooth Fairy Letter Printables

 This special letter from the tooth fairy will make losing a tooth memorable.
 You will be able to record when they lost their tooth, how old they were, where and how.
 There is even a place for the tiny tooth fairy to leave a little grade card for how well they are taking care of their teeth.
 This is a fun way to reinforce the importance of good dental care routines.

-There are two versions of the printable that come with matching envelopes, perfect for your son or daughter.
+There are two versions of the printable tooth fairy letter template that come with matching envelopes, perfect for your son or daughter.

 These envelopes are easy to print and make!
 Simply fold the flaps over, and glue them together.
 Children will be so happy to receive this tooth fairy printable when they lose their baby teeth.

-Insert the Tooth Fairy’s “Offical Report” along with your little one’s special surprise, and close the top with some more glue or tape.
+Insert the Tooth Fairy’s notes her “Offical Report” along with your little one’s special surprise, and close the top with some more glue or tape.